sid-shakthivel/sid-shakthivel-blog/posts/nextjs.md

 ---
-title: 'A introduction to Next.js'
+title: 'An introduction to Next.js'
 date: '2020-10-11'
 ---